American College Of Bankruptcy Foundation

 How does American College Of Bankruptcy Foundation spend its money?

 American College Of Bankruptcy Foundation directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 2%.
+This exceeds the 65% industry benchmark.

 Are donations to American College Of Bankruptcy Foundation tax-deductible?